 Five talc-based cosmetics sold by tween manufacturer Claire’s and Beauty Plus Global Inc. were manufactured in China and not Taiwan, as previously reported, the country’s Food and Drug Administration (FDA) said.

 Tainan’s Public Health Bureau conducted an investigation into the Taiwanese company that allegedly produced the cosmetics.
-That company said it had commissioned a Chinese company to produce four of the products, and denied producing the fifth product.
-The company also said that China has different standards for its products than Europe or the United States, and that the raw materials used in the cosmetics that tested positive for asbestos in the U.S. had passed had passed China inspections.
+That company said it had commissioned a Chinese company to produce four of the products and denied producing the fifth product.
+The company also said that China has different standards for its products than Europe or the United States and that the raw materials used in the cosmetics that tested positive for asbestos in the U.S. had passed China inspections.

-Beasley Allen lawyer Sharon Zinns leads the firm’s mesothelioma litigation team.
-She is investigating claims involving mesothelioma and lung cancer resulting from asbestos exposure.
+Beasley Allen is investigating claims involving mesothelioma and lung cancer resulting from asbestos exposure.